Persecution of homosexual men in Nazi Germany: Legacy

-Before 1970, there were hardly any references to the persecution of homosexuals.
-This changed in the aftermath of the Stonewall riots and the partial decriminalization of homosexuality in Germany that triggered the era of gay liberation.
-The memory of the Nazi persecution of homosexuals came to the attention of the LGBT community in the 1970s as large-scale LGBT rights movements developed.
-The awareness of homosexuals as a separate category of Nazi victims began in the United States and was later adopted by German homosexual activists.
-The term "Homocaust" came into use shortly after "Holocaust"; activists claimed there had been 250,000 deaths but historical research soon refuted this number.
+The memory of the Nazi persecution of homosexuals served as a rallying cry against police tactics used against gay men in the United States, although memory of the concentration camps resurfaced later, in the post-Stonewall era when the homosexual movement exploded.
+This awareness began in the United States and was later adopted by German homosexual activists.
+The term "Homocaust" came into use shortly after "Holocaust" in the gay liberation era of the 1970s; activists claimed there had been 250,000 deaths but historical research soon refuted this number.
 Martin Sherman's 1979 play Bent brought additional attention of the Nazi persecution of homosexuals in English-speaking countries.
 The pink triangle became one of the most-prominent symbols of gay liberation in the United States.
 Activists use the symbol to connect Nazi persecution to present-day discrimination and violence against LGBT people, and to mobilize opposition against it.

 The practice of laying memorial wreaths in concentration camps in memory of homosexual victims began in the 1970s.
 Permanent memorials were added to several concentration camps, including Mauthausen (1984), Sachsenhausen (1992), Dachau (1995), and Buchenwald (2002).
 This memorialization encountered strong resistance from established survivor associations.
 Memorials have also been constructed in several German cities, such as Frankfurt (1994), Cologne (1995), Berlin (2008), and Lübeck (2016).
 Memorials to Nazi persecution of homosexuals have also been constructed in Amsterdam, Bologna, Turin, Barcelona, San Francisco, New York, Montevideo, Sydney, and Tel Aviv.
 Hundreds of Stolpersteine have been installed to commemorate individual victims of the Nazis' anti-homosexual persecution.
 In the United States there was less emphasis on memorialization and more explicit comparisons between the Jewish Holocaust and persecution of homosexuals.
 German gay activists tended to see a close parallel to the Nazi persecution of communists and socialists.

 Sources attesting to the Nazi persecution of homosexuals are scarce.
 Most homosexuals, especially those who avoided arrest, never spoke about their experiences.
 The Nazis destroyed a great number of records, including the archive of the Reich Central Office for the Combating of Homosexuality and Abortion.
 Remaining sources are mainly in the form of police and court records.
 In 1972 concentration camp survivor Josef Kohout published his memoir, The Men With the Pink Triangle, which is one of few accounts from a pink-triangle prisoner.
 The first historical research appeared at the end of the 1970s.